plnsc/making-mirrors/DEVELOPMENT.md

 ### Build Issues

+- **Recommended**: Use `nix develop` to ensure all dependencies are available
-- Ensure Go 1.22+ is installed
-- Run `go mod download` to fetch dependencies
+- For manual setups: Ensure Go 1.22+ is installed and run `go mod download`
-- Check that Git is available in PATH
+- Check that Git is available in PATH for repository operations

-### Version Management Issues

-- The `set-version` target requires Perl for regex operations
-- Ensure all target files exist before running version updates
-- Check file permissions if updates fail

 ### Cross-Platform Build Issues

+- Use `nix run .#release` for consistent cross-platform builds
 - Ensure sufficient disk space for all platform binaries
-- For Nix builds, ensure Nix is properly installed and flakes are enabled
+- For Nix: Ensure Nix is properly installed with flakes enabled

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes
-4. Add tests for new functionality
-5. Run tests: `go test ./...`
-6. Format code: `go fmt ./...`
-7. Run linting (if available): `golangci-lint run`
-8. Commit changes: `git commit -am 'Add feature'`
-9. Push to branch: `git push origin feature-name`
-10. Create a Pull Request

-### Code Review Guidelines

-- Ensure all tests pass
-- Add appropriate documentation
-- Follow Go best practices
-- Update CHANGELOG.md for significant changes
-- Update version if needed using `make set-version`

-## Release Process

-1. Update version: `make set-version VERSION=x.y.z`
-2. Update CHANGELOG.md with new version details
-3. Run tests: `go test ./...`
-4. Create release builds: `make release`
-5. Commit changes and create git tag
-6. Push to GitHub and create release

-The automated release system creates:

-- Binaries for all supported platforms
-- SHA256 checksums
-- Compressed archives
-- Release directory structure